notabhiwahla/Github-Heroes/README.md

 ## NOTES

-- updates may break existing save games and may require starting fresh
+- updates may break existing save games and may require starting fresh.
+- Currently a repo's size determines the loot quality, so for example the godot repo will provide the highest tier loot due to its size.

 ## License